14 May 2022

 The average ransomware payout in 2018 was $6,733, according to Coveware.
 The average overall business impact was almost $55,000, with business impact lasting an average of 5.5 days.
 Arguably worse, 15% of all data affected by these breaches was rendered unrecoverable.
 These attacks are growing in prevalence, increasingly affecting businesses of scale, the average employee count being 71, and are presenting unique challenges to the assessors of risk in the business community.

-It is my sincere hope that you’re coming to this article from a place of proactive research.
+It is my sincere hope that you’re coming to this article for proactive research.
 If you’re in a position where the walls have already been breached, please feel free to reach out to us directly for specific advice.
 The rest of this article will serve to build a set of guidelines, or an emergency plan, in case of an attack.

 If you’ve been hit by ransomware, you should:

-While we try to make as much fun of the nature of our work as possible, this isn’t a laughing matter.
-If you have IT leadership in the organization, they need to be informed as quickly as possible about the suspected breach, if they haven’t reached out to you already.
+Your organizations IT leadership team must be notified as quickly as possible about the suspected breach, if they haven’t reached out to you already.
 The sooner the tech team can ascertain what’s been compromised, the sooner they should be able to quarantine the attack.

-A healthy IT department should have the capacity to isolate and quarantine the affected workstation or mailbox, and keep the malware from spreading.
-In the event that a workstation, application server or other asset gets compromised and held for ransom, it’s important to set policies that determine how much your organization is willing to pay to rid itself of an intrusion.
+A healthy IT department should have the capacity to isolate and quarantine the affected workstation or mailbox and keep the malware from spreading.
+If a workstation, application server or other asset gets compromised and held for ransom, it’s important to set policies that determine how much your organization is willing to pay to rid itself of an intrusion.
 Sometimes, a ransom number is low enough that paying it justifies removing the burden from your environment.

 A good CIO or technology strategy leader should be able to help set this process in place.
 Think of it like a fire escape plan for your business – establish it, review it for efficacy often, communicate it clearly to employees, and do whatever you can to make sure you don’t need to follow it.